-Forest Park is responsible for reviewing and inspecting land disturbing activities (LDA) within its unincorporated areas to ensure environmental protection.
-The City acts as the local permit issuing authority for the State Erosion and Sedimentation Control Act pursuant to Chapter 7, Control of Erosion and Sedimentation (Official Code of Georgia Annotated [OCGA] 12-7-8 (a)).
-Forest Park has implemented a consistent construction site management program that has been coordinated with GAEPD on a routine basis.
+GAEPD is responsible for reviewing and inspecting land disturbing activities within Lake City to ensure environmental protection.
+Lake City is not a local permit issuing authority for the State Erosion and Sedimentation Control Act pursuant to Chapter 7, Control of Erosion and Sedimentation (Official Code of Georgia Annotated [OCGA] 12-7-8 (a) therefore plans are submitted directly to GAEPD.

-Forest Park's soil erosion and sedimentation control policies can be found in Title 8, Chapter 5 (Attachment 3.3.4-1).
+Lake City's soil erosion and sedimentation control policies can be found in Chapter 16, Article IV (Attachment 3.3.4-1).
 The ordinance references the minimum requirements for erosion and sedimentation control using BMPs, the LDA permitting process, construction plan requirements, and enforcement procedures.